 - Store your brushes flat on your table or upside down with the bristles down.
 Excess water that seeps up into the ferrule toward the handle will cause the wood and hairs underneath all these components to swell.

 - Water induced swelling will pop glue and binders out of place and accelerate brush hair-loss–a balding brush isn’t very pretty or useful.

 Go for snappy.

 Simple as that.
 What do I mean by “snappy”?

 A snappy brush is just that.
 The tuft holds its vertical shape after it is wet with paint and following application to a miniature.
 After applying paint, the bristles literally spring back into their lengthwise position, longitudinally with the handle, and preferably back into a fine-sharp tip.

 Brushstroke after brushstroke, you want a brush that returns to its original shape.
 This lets you apply paint consistently and predictably over its use during a miniature painting session.

 There are situations when you want “floppy” or soft, bendy bristles, such as when you’re applying heavy coats of a thinned wash over a delicate layer of airbrushed acrylic paint that hasn’t had a varnish.
 A floppy brush will be gentle as you slop on paint in this matter, where you want to just apply as much pigmented liquid over a surface as possible without disturbing the material already applied on the miniature.

-What to Expect in The Best Brush for Miniature Painting?
+What to Expect in The Best Brush for Painting Miniatures?

 Choosing a brush is a personal choice, but make it an informed one.
 The best brush for miniature painting can significantly affect the overall appearance and quality of your painting work.
 But, as I mentioned, the best brush for your work is personal.